 If it seems to be just a light sprinkling of surface rust, you might be able to get rid of it with some steel wool.
-By lightly scrubbing it over the affected areas, you can quickly remove rust and restore your club’s shine.
+You can quickly remove rust and restore your club’s shine by lightly scrubbing it over the affected areas.

 However, be careful not to scrub too hard with steel wool, as it might scratch the surface and cause further damage.
 If the rust is too deep-set for the steel wool to deal with it, you’re better off moving on to other methods.

-Fill a container with a few liters of cola – enough so that you can at least submerge the heads of your golf clubs.
+Fill a container with a few liters of cola – enough so you can at least submerge your golf clubs’ heads.

 To get the maximum cleaning effects of coke, you’ll want to soak your clubs in it for roughly 24 hours.
 After that time, remove your clubs and dry them with a microfiber cloth.
-This should get rid of most of the rust, but there may be some remnants left over, in which case you should grab a scratch-free scrubber.
+This should eliminate most of the rust, but some remnants may be left over, so you should grab a scratch-free scrubber.

-If it’s the shafts that are rusty, you can soak some towels in your cola concoction, and then wrap them around your shafts.
-Leave them for 24 hours, then wipe them down and rinse them off with water.
+If the shafts are rusty, you can soak some towels in your cola concoction and then wrap them around your shafts.
+Leave them for 24 hours, then wipe them down and rinse them with water.

 Vinegar and Lemon Juice

-Alternatively, if you’ve got some vinegar or lemon juice kicking about, you can use their acidity to quickly tackle the rust on your clubs.
+Alternatively, if you’ve got some vinegar or lemon juice kicking about, you can use their acidity to tackle the rust on your clubs quickly.

 Fill a small container with vinegar or lemon juice and submerge your clubheads – an hour or two should be enough.
 Then scrub away the rust with a cloth and/or a brush.

-But if nothing seems to work, including industrial rust removers, then there may be nothing else that can be done.
+But if nothing seems to work to clean your clubs, including industrial rust removers, then there may be nothing else that can be done.
 You could take your clubs to a specialist golf store and ask them to assess the damage, but the likelihood is that the rust is so deep-set that a repair simply isn’t possible.

 Perhaps it’s just your shafts that are affected.
-In which case, you could have the clubs re-shafted, which would be cheaper than buying a new set outright.
-Otherwise, it’s probably time to bite the bullet and buy some new clubs.
+In this case, you could have the clubs re-shafted, which would be cheaper than buying a new set outright.
+Otherwise, it’s probably time to bite the bullet and buy new clubs.